PeakIndicators/Getting-Started-On-Azure-ML/Documents/Explain-machine-learning-models-with-AzureML.md

 Model explanations in Azure Machine Learning studio include multiple visualizations that you can use to explore feature importance.

 **Note:** Visualizations are only available for experiment runs that were configured to generate and upload explanations.
 When using automated machine learning, only the run producing the best model has explanations generated by default.
+Another important note is that visual widgets and visualizations in Azure Machine Learning studio are only displayed when an explainer is incorporated in an Azure Machine Learning experiment.

 ### Visualizing global feature importance
 The first visualization on the **Explanations** tab for a run shows global feature importance.